DesertUSA

 Guided Tours

-Various tours of the monument, including jeep and horseback, are available by commercial guides.
+Various tours of Monument Valley, including jeep and horseback, are available by commercial guides.
 Check at the visitor center for a list and for road conditions.

 Food/Supplies